Color with Bluefin

 Here’s the current lay of the land:

 M2 has moved ublue-os/main to use one justfile for builds.
 This means that you can just now git clone and build images on the spot.
-This also makes it easy to build our images on any infrastructure (Gitlab, etc.).
+This also makes it straightforward to build our images on any infrastructure (Gitlab, etc.).
 Bluefin is already set up this way, so go nuts!

 Bluefin is an active predator and is constantly hungry.
 You can help keep Bluefin healthy by becoming a contributor!
 We are an open source project and accept contributions: